bartbroere/eland/README.md

   version of your Elasticsearch cluster.
 For all other features it is sufficient for the major versions to match.
 - You need to use PyTorch `1.13.1` or earlier to import an NLP model.
-  Run `pip install torch==1.13.1` to install the aproppriate version of PyTorch.
+  Run `pip install torch==1.13.1` to install the appropriate version of PyTorch.

 ### Prerequisites